-It is imperative to state that much as UWESO has incurred great effort to protect and support the orphans in Uganda and to empower the women to become economic actors and gain power, financial ability in the community to take charge of their destinies (new vision 2012).
+to is imperative to state that much as UWESO has incurred great effort to protect and support the orphans in Uganda and to empower the women to become economic actors and gain power.
+Thancial ability in the community to take charge of their destinies (new vision 2012).
 However UWESO is faced with many challenges ranging from poverty and disease, increasing HIV /AIDS prevalence in the country.
-Gender inequality, child labor, poor child and maternal health, low encothment of children in school and unequal opportunities for women and girls all of which have made it impossible to register great success as per MDGs 2015 and attain their mission of improving the quality of life of needy orphans by empowering the local communities to meet the social, moral and economic needs of these children in a sustainable manner.
+Gender inequality, child labor, poor child and maternal health.
+Tow carothment of children in school and unequal opportunities for women and girls all of which have another it impossible to register great success as per MDGs 2015 and attain their mission of improving the quality of life of needy orphans by empowering the local communities to meet the social, moral and economic needs of these children in a sustainable manner.

-at is based on this ground that the researcher seeks to investigate the challenges faced by ESO towards the welfare of orphans in Uganda.
+at is based on this ground that the researcher seeks to investigate the challenges faced by CMESO towards the welfare of orphans in Uganda.

-1.5 Parpose of the study
+and Purpose of the study

-are examine the challenges faced by UWESO towards the welfare of orphans in Uganda
+To examine the challenges faced by UWESO towards the welfare of orphans in Uganda